securefederatedai/openfl/docs/source/workflow/running_the_federation.baremetal.rst

     .. note::

         While models can be trained from scratch, in many cases the federation performs fine-tuning of a previously trained model.
-For this reason, pre-trained weights for the model are stored in protobuf files on the aggregator and passed to collaborators during initialization.
+For this reason, pre-trained weights for the model are stored in protobuf files on the aggregator node and passed to collaborator nodes during initialization.

         The protobuf file with the initial weights is found in **${WORKSPACE_TEMPLATE}_init.pbuf**.